-I am a qualified psychodynamic psychotherapist specifically trained to work with children and adolescents.
-I offer a professional, confidential and friendly therapeutic space for children and young people to explore what is troubling them.
+I am a qualified psychodynamic psychotherapist specifically trained to work with children, adolescents and young adults.
+I offer a professional, confidential and friendly therapeutic space to explore what is troubling them.
 Sessions will be face-to-face in a warm and safe environment where they can bring any subject they wish to discuss without fear of judgment and at their own pace.

 How counselling can help